Retinol vs vitamin C: benefits, differences, and how to use each in your skincare routine

 Retinol benefits

-Retinol is often touted as a needle-free alternative to Botox, although it doesn't actually work in the same way as injectable toxins.
-Whichever form of retinol you use, once your skin converts it into retinoic acid it will speed up cell turnover, so help shed dead cells and grow collagen, both of which contribute to skin smoothing and plumping. (find out more about this via our what is collagen guide) “Retinol can reduce the appearance of fine lines and wrinkles, improve an uneven tone and exfoliate the surface of the skin,” says Thomas.
-Due to its ability to shift dead cells and build-up, retinol is often used in a skincare routine for acne and skincare for oily skin, as it helps purge the congestion that can lead to breakouts.
+Retinol is often touted as an alternative to Botox, but it doesn't work in the same way as injectable toxins.
+Whichever form of retinol you use, it will speed up cell turnover, helping shed dead cells and grow collagen, both of which contribute to skin smoothing and plumping.
+“Retinol can reduce the appearance of fine lines and wrinkles, improve an uneven tone and exfoliate the surface of the skin,” says Thomas.
+Due to its ability to shift dead cells and build up, retinol is often used in a skincare routine for acne and skincare for oily skin, as it helps purge the congestion that can lead to breakouts.

 Vitamin C benefits